Nada the Lily

-Nada the Lily is an historical novel by English writer H. Rider Haggard, published in 1892.
-It is said to be inspired by Haggard's time in South Africa (1875–82).
+Nada the Lily is a historical novel by English writer H. Rider Haggard, published in 1892.
+Inspired by Haggard's time in South Africa (1875–82).
 It was illustrated by Charles H. M. Kerr.

 The novel tells the tale of the origin and early life of the hero Umslopogaas, the unacknowledged son of the great Zulu king and general Chaka, and his love for "the most beautiful of Zulu women", Nada the Lily.
 Chaka was a real king of the Zulus but Umslopogaas was invented by Haggard.
 He first appeared as an elderly but vigorous warrior in Allan Quatermain (1887).
 He also appears in the novel She and Allan (1921).

 Nada the Lily is unusual for a Victorian novel in that its entire cast of characters is South African and black.
 Nada the Lily features magic and ghosts as part of its plot.

 There is some anecdotal evidence that Umslopogaas might have been based on an actual person, although not as described in the book.
 He would have been a Swazi not a Zulu.

 Plot outline

+The frame story of Nada the Lily introduces an unnamed "White Man" travelling through Natal "during the winter before the Zulu War."
+Snow causes him to take shelter at the kraal of a blind and very elderly witch-doctor called Zweete.
+The White Man stays at the kraal of Zweete for many nights, during which, over a fire, the aged man tells him the tale which comprises the novel.

 Nada the Lily is set at the time of Chaka, the Zulu king, around whom much of the action turns, but essentially the book is the story of Umslopogaas, and of "his love for Nada, the most beautiful of Zulu women."
 They have been brought up as brother and sister but Umslopogaas is really Chaka's son.
 It is narrated by Mopo the father of Nada and witch doctor to Chaka, whom Chaka had vowed never to slay because he saved the life of Chaka and his mother when they were outcast wanderers.

 During the course of the novel Umslopogaas teams up with Galazi the Wolf, who lives on Ghost Mountain and has power over a spectral wolf pack.
-The story ends tragically when Nada, fleeing the wrath of Dingaan following the assassination of Chaka, takes refuge in a cave on the mountain.
-Galazi dies in her defence but the cave proves her tomb as she is unable to open the stone door she closed behind her.
+The two become the Wolf-Brethren, jointly ruling over the ghost wolves.
+The story ends tragically when Nada, fleeing Dingaan's attack on Umslopogaas' kraal, takes refuge in a cave on the mountain.
+Galazi dies fighting Dingaan's men - Umslopogaas, too, nearly dies in the fighting - but the cave proves Nada's tomb as she is unable to open the stone door she closed behind her.
+Mopo and Umslopogaas avenge themselves by killing Dingaan.